-Note: If you want to view or modify the network settings of this instrument, please click "Network Settings" and input the initial password "RIGOL" (must be uppercase letters) in the pop-up window (by default, the user name is empty).
-In addition, you can click "Security" to reset the password.
+Note: If you want to view or modify the network settings of this instrument, please click settings and input the initial password "RIGOL" (must be uppercase letters) in the pop-up window (by default, the user name is empty).
+In addition, you can click security to reset the password.